yadrychnikovNicolay/bc_simple_network/README.md

 The external router's interface is configured with the following ip/subnet mask : **192.168.2.2** / **255.255.255.0**.

-Again I made sure the interfaces are up and running.
+Again I made sure the ports are ON.

 The routers can now ping each other.
 But a this point the PCs can't communicate with the webserver or even the external router so adding static routes is necessary.